 But she had been in Vermont for almost 20 years when we found her; at least 10 of which were spent sitting on a wood cradle crammed into a barn.

 She is the Lyman introduced in an earlier clip that reported us having stripped over 85 pounds of paint from her topsides.

 That was then.
-We are well into the deconstruction phase of her restoration, what with another 18 pounds of paint having been removed and virtually everything having been stripped from the hull’s interior.
+We are well into the deconstruction phase of her preservation, what with another 18 pounds of paint having been removed and virtually everything having been stripped from the hull’s interior.

-We will offer periodic updates as the restoration project continues.
+We will offer periodic updates as the preservation project continues.